justinfagnani/dado/README.md

 Star Fishing
 ------------

-These are open issues that are blocking certain features od Dado:
+These are open issues that are blocking certain features of Dado:

  * http://dartbug.com/5897 Look up classes by name
  * http://dartbug.com/9395 Get qualified name from Type